Traveling With Your Baby

-Then plan.
-This is no time to be disorganized: Research your destination, create packing lists and pad your itinerary with extra time throughout your journey.
+If you have to be traveling with your baby during pandemic, this is no time to be disorganized: Research your destination, create packing lists and pad your itinerary with extra time throughout your journey.
 Check local travel and weather warnings at noaa.gov, and for international restrictions at http://travel.state.gov, where you can also apply for passports and visas.

 You can carry frozen or fresh breastmilk through airport security, although it will be scanned for safety.
 Also bring unopened snacks and empty water bottles you can fill once through security as there may be no snacks on board.
 Check with TSA.gov for any updates to the rules before flying.